The Hawaiian Islands

 More than 90% of native Hawaiian flora and fauna are endemic (they evolved into unique species here), like the koa tree and the yellow hibiscus.
 Long-dormant volcanic craters are perfect hiding places for rare native plants.
 The silversword, a rare cousin of the sunflower, grows on Hawaii's three tallest peaks: Haleakala, Mauna Kea, and Mauna Loa, and nowhere else on Earth.
 Ohia trees—thought to be the favorite of Pele, the volcano goddess—bury their roots in fields of once-molten lava, and one variety sprouts ruby pom-pom-like lehua blossoms.
 The deep yellow petals of ilima (once reserved for royalty) are tiny discs, which make elegant lei.

-But most of the plants you see while walking around aren't Hawaiian at all and came from Tahitian, Samoan, or European visitors.
+But most of the plants you see while walking around aren't Hawaiian at all, and came from Tahitian, Samoan, or European visitors.
 Plumeria is ubiquitous; alien orchids run rampant on the Big Island; bright orange relatives of the ilima light up the mountains of Oahu.
-Though these flowers are not native, they give the Hawaiian lei their color and fragrance.
+Although these flowers are not native, they give the Hawaiian lei their color and fragrance.

 Hawaii's state bird, the nene goose, is making a comeback from its former endangered status.
 It roams freely in parts of Maui, Kauai, and the Big Island.
 Rare Hawaiian monk seals breed in the northwestern Islands.
-With only 1,500 left in the wild, you probably won't catch many lounging on the beaches, though they have been spotted on the shores of Kauai in recent years.
-Spinner dolphins and sea turtles can be found off the coast of all the Islands; and every year from November to April, the humpback whales migrate past Hawaii in droves.
+With only 1,500 left in the wild, you probably won't catch many lounging on the beaches, although they have been spotted on the shores of Kauai in recent years.
+Spinner dolphins and sea turtles can be found off the coast of all the Islands; and every year (November–April) humpback whales migrate past Hawaii in droves.